mitmproxy/mitmproxy_rs/README.md

 ## Requirements

-`mitmproxy_wireguard` currently requires Python 3.7 or newer at runtime, since that is the oldest version of Python that is still supported by PyO3 v0.16. mitmproxy already requires Python 3.9 or newer, so this should not be a problem.
+`mitmproxy_rs` requires a recent Python release, more specifically one that is also supported by mitmproxy itself.

 Additionally, `mitmproxy_wireguard` currently has the following requirements at
 build-time:

-- Python 3.7+ (range of Python versions that is supported by PyO3 v0.16)
-- Rust 1.58.0+ (the oldest supported version of Rust / MSRV is 1.58.0)
+- Rust 1.65.0+ (the oldest supported version of Rust / MSRV is 1.65.0)
 - maturin 0.13.x

 ## Architecture